kienstra/machine-learning/readme.md

 ## Description ##

-This is a demo of rendering a block with React on the front-end.
+The Question block answers your questions, based on content on the site.

 ## Installation ##